-A short loop in the southern half of Franklin Canyon Park – a rugged, hidden little canyon just outside of Beverly Hills.
+The Hastain Trail hike in Franklin Canyon Park takes you on a short loop in the southern half of the park on a rugged, hidden little canyon just outside of Beverly Hills.
 This is a decent workout with some really lovely canyon scenery and views of Beverly Hills and Century City – and not too crowded, either!

 Note: Franklin Canyon Park is currently involved in an ongoing dispute with a private land developer on the eastern edge of the park, who has closed off access to hikers in the past.
 A series of decisions has alternately favored both sides, so check with the park or be prepared to potentially be unable to complete the route as described here.